G.K. Chesterton and The Gentle Traditionalist on Secular Dogmas

 At this juncture, it may help to understand just what a dogma is.
 Let us, then, turn to the Mirriam-Webster dictionary which defines it thus:

-a belief or set of beliefs that is accepted by the members of a group without being questioned or doubted.
+A belief or set of beliefs that is accepted by the members of a group without being questioned or doubted.

 In the above example, we turned to euthanasia, which rests on the firm (usually entirely unconscious) surety that suicide has no consequences beyond this world.